Ada-Developers-Academy/core-unit-2/intro-to-web-development/sequence-diagrams.md

 ### Example: End-user, Front-end, Back-end, Database Diagram

 Imagine the successful email service provider, MyEmail.com.
-A user wants to view all of their email.
+A user wants to view all of their emails.
 This sequence diagram focuses on the interactions between user, front-end, back-end, and database layers.

 ![Sequence Diagram showing the process of accessing email.
 There are four vertical columns: User, MyEmail.com's website, MyEmail.com's Back-end Service, and MyEmail.com Database Containing Emails.
 There are the following horizontal arrows: 1.
 Arrow from User to website labeled "clicks the button 'Get All Emails'."
 2. Arrow from website to Back-end Service labeled "Requests all emails for this user" 3.
 Arrow from Back-end Service to Database labeled "Queries all emails for this user."
 4. Arrow from Database to Back-end service labeled "Gives back the data of all emails for this user."
 5. Arrow from Back-end Service to website labeled "Sends back a list of all email data."
 7. Arrow from website to User labeled "Shows a list of all email subject lines." ](../assets/intro-to-web-dev_sequence-diagrams_front-end-back-end-email.png)